laminas/laminas-validator/docs/book/validators/file/intro.md

 # File Validation Classes

-Zend Framework comes with a set of classes for validating both files and uploaded files, such as file size validation and CRC checking.
+Laminas comes with a set of classes for validating both files and uploaded files, such as file size validation and CRC checking.

 - [Count](count.md)